 Tickets to our events

-Ticketek Australia is the only authorized seller of tickets to events at Melbourne Arena and for the Australian Open.
+Ticketek Australia is the only authorized seller of tickets to events at Melbourne Arena.
 Guests who purchase tickets from any other outlet may not be granted entry to events.
+Ticketmaster is the only official ticket seller for the Australian Open.

 Our guide to avoiding ticket scams will provide you with important information safely purchasing tickets to our events.